anirseven/CucumberTestNGMaven/README.md

 # CucumberTestNGMaven
-Sample Project with Cucumber TestNG and maven and Masterthought Reporting
+Sample Project with for Web UI Automation with Cucumber TestNG and maven and Masterthought Reporting

-This is a sample Test Automation project for UI Automation.
-It uses the below tools/framework:
+## Libraries and Frameworks used

-1.Selenium
+1. Selenium
-2.Java
+2. Java
-3.Cucumber
+3. Cucumber
-4.Maven
+4. Maven

 The tests are written in BDD format with Given,When,Then condition in feature file.
 The corresponding step definition of the Steps in feature file are written in Java , the project uses TestNG Runner class to execute this cases.